-A: BAHFA is preparing to submit a \$10-\$20 billion general obligation affordable housing bond measure for voter approval at the November 2024 election.
-If the public votes "yes" on the measure, the bond will provide financial resources for the Bay Area, resulting in more affordable housing opportunities in cities and counties across the region.
+A: On June 26, 2024, the BAHFA Board voted to place a \$20 billion general obligation affordable housing bond measure on the ballot for voter consideration at the November 2024 election.
+If approved, the bond will provide new financial resources to support more affordable housing production and preservation in cities and counties across the Bay Area.
 The funding will make investments to improve the availability of affordable housing throughout the Bay Area.